rockinguitar/aendu-rocks/content/pages/about.md

 ## A few strong opinions

 I'm all for modern tech — but voice messages in chat?
-Absolute nightmare.
+Absolute nightmare!
 They waste time, eat data, can't be searched, and force everyone to listen instead of just quickly reading.
-They're often full of dead air, rambling, and “uhms” while people think out loud.
-And you can't listen to them just anywhere — especially not in noisy surroundings or public spaces.
-It's not communication — it's thoughtless and annoying.
-Voice messages in chat are a sin. 😠
+They're often full of dead air, rambling, and "uhms" while people think out loud. 😒 And you can't listen to them just anywhere — especially not in noisy surroundings or public spaces.
+It's lazy, thoughtless, and annoying.Voice messages in chat are a sin. 😤

 Integrity matters deeply to me — both in work and life.
 Without it, trust crumbles, and nothing meaningful can really grow.